Alex313031/gn-xp/docs/reference.md

       One useful value is to use Xcode variables such as '${CONFIGURATION}' or '${EFFECTIVE_PLATFORM}'.

+  --xcode-additional-files-patterns=<string>
+      If present, must be a list of semicolor-separated file patterns.
+It will be used to add all files matching the pattern located in the source tree to the project.
+It can be used to add, e.g. documentation files to the project to allow easily edit them.

   --ninja-executable=<string>
       Can be used to specify the ninja executable to use when building.